-- a) PRODUCT DEVELOPMENT: Costa Rican researchers are working on the development of bananas (resistance to black Sigatoka) and pineapples (higher content of antioxidants).
-The development of these products is at the field trial stage.
-The pineapples project suffered at least a year's delay as a result of the problems mentioned in the Executive Summary related to the NTBC.
-According to office contacts familiar with the research, none of these projects are expected to be commercialized in the next year. - b) COMMERCIAL PRODUCTION: Costa Rica produces GE cotton entirely for export to the United States.
+- a) PRODUCT DEVELOPMENT: Costa Rican researchers are working on the development of bananas resistant to black Sigatoka, bananas resistant to Fusarium oxysporum, and pineapples with a higher content of antioxidants.
+The GE pineapples obtained FDA approval at the end of 2016, although they are not currently being produced commercially in Costa Rica.
+The pineapples project suffered at least a year's delay because of problems related to the NTBC.
+As a result of different administrative issues, the NTBC resumed normal operations until late 2016.
+In February of 2018, the NTBC stopped meeting again because of the change in administration.
+The new Minister of Agriculture has selected the new members, and the NTBC is expected to resume its regular meeting schedule.
+The NTBC meets the first Wednesday of each month.
+Representatives of groups opposed to biotechnology regularly fail to show up at the meetings with the apparent intention of preventing a quorum.
+These representatives regularly object to, and obstruct the approval of new agricultural biotechnology events. - b) COMMERCIAL PRODUCTION: Costa Rica produces GE cottonseeds entirely for export to the United States.
 The seeds do not stay in the country for local consumption.
-Costa Rica has not updated its Biosafety Clearinghouse data since 2012.
-However, an estimated 300 hectares were planted with biotechnology seeds in 2016.
+An estimated 300 hectares were planted with biotechnology seeds in 2017, and about 200 hectares were planted in 2018.
+Area planted may decline again in 2019 in preparation for the introduction of a new cotton event.
 This area is planted in cotton for propagation of planting seeds for export to the United States.
 Area planted with biotechnology crops peaked at 1,697 ha. in 2009.

 The events approved for seed production are Roundup Ready, Roundup Ready Flex, Bollgard, Bollgard II, WideStrike, Cry 1F, Bomoxinil, Liberty Link, Vip 3A and some combinations of the previous ones for cotton.
 For soybeans, only Roundup Ready has been planted in the past.
 The Costa Rican Government (CRG) has not received any requests to date for approval to plant transgenic varieties for human or animal food consumption in Costa Rica.
-According to the companies involved in this business, the procedures to obtain permissions from the CRG to plant GE varieties are straightforward and did not represent an obstacle in production in the past.
-However, as mentioned before, the process to register new products was halted in 2013 and new legal/administrative issues could prevent future developments in this sector.
-Companies involved in this business will increase or reduce their area planted areas based on the expected demand for their products in the United States.
+According to industry sources, the procedures to obtain permissions from the CRG to plant GE varieties are straightforward and did not represent an obstacle to production in the past.
+However, as mentioned before, the process to register new products was halted in 2013 for legal reasons and has suffered from periodic delays because of legal challenges and slow nomination of NTBC members.
+Companies involved in this business will increase or reduce their planted areas based on the expected demand for their products in the United States.
 A list of approved events can be found here: http://cr.biosafetyclearinghouse.net/decisions.shtml

-- c) EXPORTS: As indicated above, the only exports of GE products are seeds that are propagated in the country for the specific purpose of exporting them back to the companies that supplied them. - d) IMPORTS: Costa Rica imports GE corn and soybeans from the United States for animal feed production, and a small volume of cotton for processing.
-Imports of GE organisms are limited to those indicated above from the United States. - e) FOOD AID: The country is not a recipient of food aid and is not likely to become a food aid recipient in the near future. - f) TRADE BARRIERS: There are no biotechnology trade barriers that affect U.S. exports at this time.
+- c) EXPORTS: As indicated above, the only exports of GE products are cottonseeds that are propagated in the country for the specific purpose of exporting them back to the companies that supplied them. - d) IMPORTS: Costa Rica imports GE corn and soybeans from the United States for animal feed production, and a small volume of cotton for processing.
+Imports of GE organisms are limited to those indicated above from the United States.
+The same products (corn and soybeans) have been imported from Brazil and Argentina as well. - e) FOOD AID: The country is not a recipient of food aid and is not likely to become a food aid recipient in the near future. - f) TRADE BARRIERS: There are no biotechnology trade barriers that affect U.S. exports at this time.
 Costa Rica is a large importer of soybeans and corn (primarily yellow corn for animal feed production).
 Imports of processed products that may contain products of biotechnology are also an important segment of total agricultural products imported from the United States.